Sakorona/SDVMods/ClimatesOfFerngill/README.md

 ## Changelog
 v1.5-beta2
+ - Variable Rain will no longer have a 1/3 in chance of becoming torrential every 30 minutes, so less invisible flash flooding.
+ -- The chance of ramping up massively is now halved every step above 200 raindrops (vanilla is 70)
  - adds in a config option to disable all fog
  - Moves snow check for spring (and extends it to fall) in front of other special weathers
  - Chance of rain -> snow conversion is now a config option